 For Sports: Bier Haus is a more upscale, German-themed place to get a beer and watch a game with a giant meat-heavy meal.

 For the Homesick: Rio Grande serves very passable Tex-Mex.
 Studio Coffee, in addition to a bewildering selection of coffee also has American-style pancakes on the breakfast menu (served till noon).
-Asador Steak House has your fix for burgers and steaks.
-BBB is an upscale Belgian-themed restaurant with Irkutsk’s top-rated burgers.
+For burgers, try BBB, an upscale Belgian-themed restaurant with Irkutsk’s top-rated burgers.
+Or try Babr Burger, which specializes in locally-inspired craft burgers.
 Domino Pizza is not to be mistaken for Domino’s.
 It’s Irkutsk’s local 24-hour pizza parlor and has been for years.
 It serves pizza by the slice for about $3.00 as well as Russian fare.

 Coffee (and Free WiFi!): The coffee scene in Russia was late to start, but is blooming rapidly.
 Irkutsk is no exception.
-Studio Coffee will feel like home to any Westerner.
-The atmosphere is European, a testament to the owner’s travels to the West.
-The coffee selection is vast, as are the options for snacks and meals.
-Belaya Vorona is a small oasis with free Wi-Fi and a very relaxed, intellectual environment with occasional evening events, such as an open mic, poetry readings, or craft night.
+Studio Coffee offers a vast coffee selection, as well as snacks and meals.
+Belaya Vorona is long-standing fixture of intellectual life in Irkutsk, with occasional evening open mic, poetry readings, or craft night events in a relaxed atmosphere.
 Traveler’s Coffee is a successful chain that was born in Siberia (Novosibirsk) and now has locations across Russia.
 Castro Cafe is another popular, Western-style cafe where you can often meet Russian students doing homework or just hanging out.
+If you like a little coffee with your cake, try Cake Home, which offers good coffee and to-die-for deserts.
 You’ll also find small places offering to-go coffee at many popular bus stops and elsewhere throughout the city (although many won’t offer seating or WiFi).

 Dancing: Clubs popular with students include the Wild Horse Saloon, which also has a fairly limited but ecclectic menu and karaoke as well.
 Rock ‘n Roll Pub is much more all about the drinks and live bands.
 Another karaoke bar, the Gentle Bulldog is also a steak and sushi house.